 As discussed above, the use of a parenting application such as Our Family Wizard and a calendar application such as Time Tree are useful in assisting parents with communication and being on the same page.
 They can assist parents with communication and being on the same page.

 At Shanahan Family Law, we can assist you with compliance.
-We can prepare varying court orders, or work through an existing agreement, or prepare a new co-parenting agreement.
+We can prepare varying court orders, work through an existing agreement, or prepare a new co-parenting agreement.
 For us, it’s easy, and it’s something we like to do for you.
 We would like to make the transition as seamless as possible.
+You can learn more about the services we provide here.

 5 practical communication tips for the holidays